treeverse/lakeFS/docs/enterprise/sso.md

 1. Replace `lakefsConfig.default_initial_groups` with desired claim name (See [pre-configured](https://docs.lakefs.io/reference/rbac.html#preconfigured-groups) groups for enterprise)
 2. Replace `fluffyConfig.auth.logout_redirect_url` with your full OIDC logout URL (e.g `https://oidc-provider-url.com/logout/path`)
 3. Replace `fluffyConfig.auth.oidc.url` with your OIDC provider URL (e.g `https://oidc-provider-url.com`)
-4. Replace `fluffyConfig.auth.oidc.logout_endpoint_query_parameters` with parameters you'd like to pass to theOIDC provider for logout.
+4. Replace `fluffyConfig.auth.oidc.logout_endpoint_query_parameters` with parameters you'd like to pass to the OIDC provider for logout.
-5. Replace `fluffyConfig.auth.oidc.client_id` and `fluffyConfig.auth.oidc.client_secret` with the client ID & secret for OIDC (<b>note:</b> in production the secret should be set via `fluffy.sso.oidc.client_secret`)
+5. Replace `fluffyConfig.auth.oidc.client_id` and `fluffyConfig.auth.oidc.client_secret` with the client ID & secret for OIDC.
 6. Replace `fluffyConfig.auth.oidc.logout_client_id_query_parameter` with the query parameter that represent the client_id, note that it should match the the key/query param that represents the client id and required by the specific OIDC provider.
 7. Replace `lakefs.company.com` with the lakeFS server URL.